 Emphasis on refining and sharpening composition skills acquired in ENGL 1003.
 Introduction to literary analysis of short story, drama, film, and poetry.
 Oral presentations and research paper required.
 Offered every semester.
-Prerequisites: ENGL 1003 or ENGL 1053 (AGS).
+Prerequisites: ENGL 1003.
+All students must earn a minimum grade of C- in ENGL 1013.